Research-backed review

 Is Ipsos iSay legitimate?

-Yes, Ipsos iSay is usually one of the easier brands to justify on legitimacy because of its research-backed positioning.
+Yes, Ipsos iSay is widely treated as a legitimate survey platform and is one of the easier brands to justify on trust grounds.

 Who should try Ipsos iSay first?